The Complete Vatican Tour With Vatican Museums, Sistine Chapel & St Peter's Basilica

 - Tours depart precisely at the scheduled tour start time.
 If you show up late or cannot find the meeting point, for any reason, refund requests are not honoured per policy.
 For most tours, it is not logistically possible to join the group after it has started.

-Frequently Asked Questions for The Complete Vatican Tour With Vatican Museums & Sistine Chapel
+Frequently Asked Questions for The Complete Vatican Tour With Vatican Museums, Sistine Chapel & St Peter's Basilica

 How do I book a Vatican tour?